-It is with great sadness that the Diocese of Leeds announces the death of Fr Michael Sullivan who died at home in Otley on Thursday 21 May.
+It is with great sadness that the Diocese of Leeds announces the death of Fr Michael Sullivan who died at home in Otley on Thursday 21 May, aged seventy-one.

 Please pray for the repose of his soul.